 - Screening Trials – Study better ways to test for and detect cancer

-- Prevention Trails – Test methods for reducing the risk of cancer in people who have never had it or for preventing cancer from recurring in patients who have had cancer before
+- Prevention Trials – Test methods for reducing the risk of cancer in people who have never had it or for preventing cancer from recurring in patients who have had cancer before

 - Diagnostic Trials – Study procedures or tests for diagnosing specific types of cancers